Public K-12 Graded Enrollment

 Methodology

-Enrollment projections are developed using a grade progression ratio (GPR), cohort-survival, projection model to project enrollment in kindergarten through twelfth grade and high school graduates.
+Enrollment projections are developed using a grade progression ratio (GPR), cohort-survival, projection model to project enrollment in transitional kindergarten through twelfth grade as well as high school graduates.
 The GPR is the result of dividing the enrollment in one grade level by the enrollment in one lower grade from the prior year.
 The GPR represents the proportion of students expected to progress from one grade to the next.
 The most likely progression model is chosen based upon analysis of historical trends and incorporating the migration trends and demographic characteristics of each county.
-Entering cohorts of kindergartners and first graders are projected using actual and projected births.
+Entering cohorts of transitional kindergartners, kindergarteners, and first graders are projected using actual and projected births.
 The best fitting progression ratios are chosen independently for the projection of each grade including high school graduates.
 The state total by grade is the result of the summation of the projections by grade at the county level.

 User Notes

-Changes to the kindergarten age of admission impact elementary enrollment patterns making the 2022 series inconsistent with projections series produced prior to the 2010 series.
-Kindergarten enrollment includes students enrolled in transitional kindergarten.
-The 2022 series incorporates changes in Kindergarten enrollment due to the expansion of transitional Kindergarten to cover all 4 year olds by 2025-26.
+Changes to the kindergarten age of admission impact elementary enrollment patterns making the 2025 series inconsistent with projections series produced prior to the 2010 series.
+The 2025 series features transitional kindergarten as a separate grade, reflecting the change made by CDE starting with the 2023-24 enrollment dataset.
+The 2025 series also incorporates changes in kindergarten enrollment due to the expansion of transitional kindergarten to cover all 4-year-olds by 2025-26.

-Historical Data (1974-75 to 2021-22) has been updated to mirror California Department of Education data sets, prior series omitted ungraded as well as California Special Schools and California Youth Authority programs.
+Historical Data has been updated to mirror California Department of Education datasets, prior series omitted ungraded enrollment, California Special Schools and California Youth Authority programs.

 Suggested Citation